-The Lord Mayoral Awards recognise individuals with a disability who have made an outstanding contribution to the community advocating for the rights and well-being of people with disability.
-They are presented as part of the annual International Day of People with Disability on Friday 1 December at CDU Stadium, 235 Abala Road, Marrara at 11:00am.
+The Lord Mayoral Awards recognise individuals with a disability who have made an outstanding contribution to the Darwin community advocating for the rights and well-being of people with disability.
+They will be presented at the Carnival of Fun in celebration of International Day of People with Disability on Friday 1 December at CDU Stadium, 235 Abala Road, Marrara at 11:00am.

 Please contact the City of Darwin Community Development Officer on 08 8930 0560 for more information.